CholecTriplet2021: A benchmark challenge for surgical action triplet recognition: CholecTriplet challenge

 \subsection{Dataset}

 The dataset used for the challenge is \textit{CholecT50} \citep{nwoye2021rendezvous}, which consists of 50 video recordings of laparoscopic cholecystectomy that have been annotated with the binary presence of action triplets.
-At 1 frame per second (fps), the dataset reaches a total of 161K frames.
-CholecT50 consists of 100 action triplet classes composed from 6 instruments, 10 verbs, and 15 targets.
-The triplet labels we provided in form of a single binary presence for each triplet class \triplet{instrument, verb, target} taken as a whole.
+At 1 frame per second (fps), the dataset reaches a total of 100.9K frames and 161K triplet instance labels. {\red CholecT50 consists of 100 action triplet classes composed from 6 instruments (\textit{grasper, bipolar, hook, scissors, clipper, irrigator}), 10 verbs (\textit{grasp, retract, dissect, coagulate, clip, cut, aspirate, irrigate, pack, null}), and 15 targets (\textit{gallbladder, cystic-duct, cystic-artery, blood-vessel, fluid, abdominal-wall or cavity, liver, omentum, peritoneum, gut, specimen-bag, null}). } The triplet labels we provided in form of a single binary presence for each triplet class \triplet{instrument, verb, target} taken as a whole.
 Binary labels for each component of the triplet were also provided.

 On the data split, 45 out of 50 videos in the dataset were released to the participants for training and validation; those videos were part of the publicly released \textit{Cholec80} dataset \cite{twinanda2016endonet}.
 The remaining 5 videos, which were not public, were withheld from the participants as the testing set.